gnock/masari-xmr-stak/README.md

 ###### fireice-uk's and psychocrypt's
-# FAST-Stak - Monero/Aeon All-in-One Mining Software
+# XMR-Stak - Monero/Aeon All-in-One Mining Software

-**FAST-Stak is ready for the POW change of Monero-v7, Aeon-v7, stellite-v4 and Sumukoin-v3**
+**XMR-Stak is ready for the POW change of Monero-v7, Aeon-v7, stellite-v4 and Sumukoin-v3**

 XMR-Stak is a universal Stratum pool miner.
 This miner supports CPUs, AMD and NVIDIA gpus and can be used to mine the crypto currency Monero and Aeon.